Updated: Apr 11, 2020

 Many people who reside in this zone may at some point in their lives (or never) move upward to the “Consciousness Opening and Expanding” zone (green).
 This typically happens though some life changing event (e.g. death of a family member, a serious health problem, burnout, …), but can also happen through a gradual process of mindfulness activities or training.

 Starting level 8 is what I call the “Transcendence and Unity” zone.
 This is dominated by a very high level of present awareness, connectivity to all beings and nature, and no attachments to the thoughts anymore.
-I refer to this as the “Ego Death”, which sounds dramatic, but simply means that a person no longer identifies with their daily thoughts.
+I refer to this as "transcending the ego," and simply means that a person no longer identifies with their daily thoughts.

 New Leadership and Consciousness Growth